anushka844/Face-Recognition-Project/README.md

 # Face-Recognition-Project

-Recognize The faces And Take Automatic Attandance.
+Recognize the faces and takes automatic Attendance.
 We seek to provide a valuable attendance service for both teachers and students.
 Reduce manual process errors by provide automated and a reliable attendance system uses face recognition technology.